Mahe18/DigitalArt/README.md

 Welcome to my digital art gallery!
 Here are some of my creative artworks brought to life using the magic of AI tools and effective prompting.
 Each piece reflects my passion for art and technology, and I'm thrilled to share this artistic journey with you.

-1. [Title of Artwork 1](link-to-artwork-1) - A brief description or theme of the artwork.
+1. [Transcendent Grin of Technological Vision: Elon Musk]([link-to-artwork-1](https://github.com/Mahe18/DigitalArt/blob/main/Mahde_smiling_elon_musk_soft_light_787cb045-b22a-4e14-8ac9-41bf6d51eaf3.png)) - A brief description or theme of the artwork.
 2. [Title of Artwork 2](link-to-artwork-2) - A brief description or theme of the artwork.
 3. [Title of Artwork 3](link-to-artwork-3) - A brief description or theme of the artwork.
 4. [Title of Artwork 4](link-to-artwork-4) - A brief description or theme of the artwork.